sukitha995/Online-Customer-Segmentation/README.md

 # Online-Customer-Segmentation

-Performed customer segmentation using K-Means clustering on Mall dataset.
-Conducted data preprocessing, EDA, and used Elbow Method to find optimal clusters.
-Visualized customer groups to derive marketing insights.
-Implemented in Python using Jupyter, pandas, matplotlib, and scikit-learn.
+This project performs customer segmentation using the K-Means clustering algorithm on an online retail dataset.

+## 📊 Key Steps:
+- Data preprocessing
+- Exploratory Data Analysis (EDA)
+- Elbow Method to determine the optimal number of clusters
+- K-Means clustering
+- Cluster visualization

+## 🛠️ Tech Stack:
+- Python
+- Jupyter Notebook
+- pandas, matplotlib, seaborn, scikit-learn

+## 📁 Files:
+- `Online Retail.xlsx` — Dataset file
+- `Customer_Segmentation.ipynb` — Jupyter notebook with full analysis and visualizations

+---

+To run the notebook, open it in Jupyter Notebook or Google Colab.